Page Content Portlet

 Unplanned outages occur when we need to shut off water service to complete emergency repairs, such as for a broken pipe or hydrant.
 These repairs must be completed quickly to restore the flow of water to our customers, avoid water loss, and reduce property impacts.

-Affected streets may include: WOODINGTON CIRCLE AND WOODINGTON PLACE IN LAWRENCEVILLE.
+Affected streets may include: EWING CHAPEL ROAD IN DACULA.

 Our crews are on site and service will be restored as soon as repairs are complete.
 If you need additional information please contact our 24 hour emergency repair division at 678-376-7000.